Non-Toxic Green Cleaning

 Natural Fragrance and Deodorization

-Most people consider the number one issue with listed ingredients to be “fragrance”.
-Once listed- a ton of unsafe ingredients fall under this category and don’t have to made know.
-Companies are starting to listen to consumers and become more transparent with these….
+Most people consider the number one issue with listed ingredients to be the word “fragrance”.
+Many unsafe ingredients can be listed under the “fragrance” category and do not need to be individually listed.
+Companies are starting to listen to consumers and become more transparent with what they list as fragrance….
 Using essential oils in diffusers (or the other ways listed) is a much safer alternative to both deodorizing the air and cleaning it…

 Thieves: helps to combat germs and has warm, wintery smells